TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Peak in bitonic array is always found via arr[mid] < arr[mid+1]
 - Use < and <= carefully to avoid infinite loops
-- Avoid recursion for bitonic search â€” iterative is cleaner
+- Avoid recursion for bitonic search — iterative is cleaner
 ---

 <!-- #endregion -->